-- 2.18 The VC/CFO administers programming, design and construction contracts; however, the Component manages assignments under indefinite quantity programming contracts, other contracts and purchase orders, and leads the project, including conducting meetings, facilitating receipt and incorporation of user needs and requirements into the design documents, and reviewing and commenting on design submittals.

-- 2.19 The VC/CFO, or designee, acts as the Owner's Designated Representative ("ODR") and the Component acts as the Owner's Designated Site Representative ("ODSR"), both as defined in the contract.

-- 2.19.1 The ODR delegates authority to the ODSR to manage the contracts and execute Substantial Completion Certificates as defined in the contracts.

-- 2.20 The Component shall be responsible for all required Legislative Budget Board ("LBB") reporting requirements for the following Indefinite-Delivery Indefinite-Quantity ("IDIQ") contracts.

-- 2.20.1 A/E;

-- 2.20.2 Mechanical, Electrical, and Plumbing;

-- 2.20.3 Structural;

-- 2.20.4 Civil;

-- 2.20.5 Project Management;

-- 2.20.6 Programming Services;

-- 2.20.7 Geotechnical and Construction Material Testing;

-- 2.20.8 Test and Balancing;

-- 2.20.9 Commissioning; and,

-- 2.20.10 Building Envelope Services. - 2.21 Component shall notify the Office ninety (90) calendar days prior to contract term expiration or when the contract reaches 80% threshold of the maximum contract amount, whichever occurs first. - 2.22 The Component shall be responsible for all LBB and other federal, state, and local jurisdiction reporting requirements for capital project solicitations issued under the Component President's authority. - 2.23 The Office shall be responsible for LBB reporting requirements for all capital project solicitations for projects executed under the authority of the Chancellor or the Board.
+- 2.17 The VC/CFO administers programming, design and construction contracts; however, the Component manages assignments under indefinite quantity programming contracts, other contracts and purchase orders, and leads the project, including conducting meetings, facilitating receipt and incorporation of user needs and requirements into the design documents, and reviewing and commenting on design submittals. - 2.18 The VC/CFO, or designee, acts as the Owner's Designated Representative ("ODR") and the Component acts as the Owner's Designated Site Representative ("ODSR"), both as defined in the contract. - 2.18.1 The ODR delegates authority to the ODSR to manage the contracts and execute Substantial Completion Certificates as defined in the contracts. - 2.19 The Component shall be responsible for all required Legislative Budget Board ("LBB") reporting requirements for the following Indefinite-Delivery Indefinite-Quantity ("IDIQ") contracts. - 2.19.1 A/E; - 2.19.2 Mechanical, Electrical, and Plumbing; - 2.19.3 Structural; - 2.19.4 Civil; - 2.19.5 Project Management; - 2.19.6 Programming Services; - 2.19.7 Geotechnical and Construction Material Testing; - 2.19.8 Test and Balancing; - 2.19.9 Commissioning; and, - 2.19.10 Building Envelope Services. - 2.20 For Indefinite Delivery/Indefinite Quantity agreements, Component shall notify the Office ninety (90) calendar days prior to contract term expiration or when the contract reaches 80% threshold of the maximum contract amount, whichever occurs first. - 2.21 The Component shall be responsible for all LBB and other federal, state, and local jurisdiction reporting requirements for capital project solicitations issued under the Component President's authority. - 2.22 The Office shall be responsible for LBB reporting requirements for all capital project solicitations for projects executed under the authority of the Chancellor or the Board.